Hotmoka/hotmoka/tutorial/Takamaka.md

 Maps are dynamic associations of objects to objects.
 They are useful for programming smart contracts, as their extensive use in Solidity proves.
-However, most such uses are related to the withdraw pattern, that is not needed in Takamaka.
+However, most such uses are related to the withdrawal pattern, that is not needed in Takamaka.
 Nevertheless, there are still situations when maps are useful in Takamaka code, as we show below.

 Java has many implementations of maps, that can be used in Takamaka.
 However, they are not storage ojects and consequently cannot be stored in blockchain.
-This section describes the `takamaka.util.StorageMap<K, V>` class, that extends `Storage` and whose instances can then be held in blockchain, if keys `K` and values `V` are types that can be stored in blockchain.
+This section describes the `io.takamaka.code.util.StorageMap<K, V>` class, that extends `Storage` and whose instances can then be held in blockchain, if keys `K` and values `V` are types that can be stored in blockchain.

-We refer to the JavaDoc of `StorageMap` for a full description of its methods, that are similar to methods of traditional Java maps.
+We refer to the JavaDoc of `StorageMap` for a full description of its methods, that are similar to those of traditional Java maps.
 Here, we just observe that a key is mapped into a value by calling method `void put(K key, V value)`, while the value bound to a key is retrieved by calling `V get(Object key)`.
 It is possible to yield a default value when a key is not